jacogr/sample-connect-local/README.md

-Creates a random sr25519 keypair -
+Connects to a node and shows some info -

 - clone repo
 - `yarn` (to install deps)